4n3w/tanzu-certificate-exporter/Install.md

 ## Prometheus Setup

-**NOTE:** These step will restart the prometheus agent and might result in a downtime.
+**NOTE:** These steps will restart the prometheus agent and might result in downtime.

 ### Option 1: Using [prometheus-boshrelease](https://github.com/bosh-prometheus/prometheus-boshrelease) release

-if you are using prometheus which is part of the [prometheus-boshrelease](https://github.com/bosh-prometheus/prometheus-boshrelease) then in order to register the route.
+If you are using prometheus which is part of the [prometheus-boshrelease](https://github.com/bosh-prometheus/prometheus-boshrelease) then in order to register the route:

 ```
 # Open the manifests/prometheus.yml file